yurimuniz7/My_website/content/en/authors/admin/_index.md

 - Visitors
 ---

-<p align="justify">Hi, I'm a data scientist at GAVB consulting.
-I currently work in the optimization team, where I try to help the business decision making of GAVB customers through data analysis, mathematical optimization, and machine learning models.
-I'm also a PhD student of physics at Universidade Federal do Rio de Janeiro (UFRJ), where I study light-matter interaction related phenomenon.
-My main research areas are nano-optics, nanophotonics, plasmonics, and bidimensional materials.</p>
+<p align="justify">Hi, I'm a data scientist at Grupo Boticário (GB), where I'm part of the Revenue Growth Management (RGM) team.
+In my day-to-day work I participate in projects that aim to improve pricing of GB products with data analysis and statistical models.
+I'm also a PhD candidate of physics at Universidade Federal do Rio de Janeiro (UFRJ), where I study light-matter interaction related phenomenon.
+My main research areas are nano-optics, nanophotonics, plasmonics, and two-dimensional materials.</p>

-<p align="justify">In my free time I enjoy playing video games (mostly RPGs and strategy games), listen to music (heavy metal and folk), play the guitar, and also read about different topics.
-The purpose of this website is to make public my projects and study materials of data science, and also the work I've done in physics.
-I truly believe that sharing your work online has great potential to help others, who may find value on the content you create.</p>
+<p align="justify">In my free time I enjoy playing video games (mostly RPGs and strategy games), listen to music (and learn a little bit), and also read about different topics.
+The purpose of this website is to make public some of my study materials in data science and the work I've done in physics.
+I truly believe that freely sharing your work online has great potential to help others, who may find value on the content you create.</p>